PalaashAgrawal/allmond/model/README.md

     - Should preferably include a `model_name` attribute (string) that the function can use to log to wandb (say, if you're experimenting with different model variations).

 - `huggingface_wrappers.py`
     - You can also import pretrained models from huggingface.
-Class `GPT` (in `gpt.py`) will automatically wrap the model to the standard format (i.e., the format expected by the trainer class)
+Class `GPT` (in `gpt.py`) will automatically wrap the model to the standard format (i.e., the format expected by the trainer class).
     - For any huggingface model, you only have to create a wrapper in `huggingface_wrappers.py` under the `HF_base` class.
 Simply return the huggingface model with a config dict (which are stored as attributes in the GPT class).
     - (In progress), I'm adding model support slowly, but you can always create your own custom model definition